ADALabUCSD/DeepPostures/MSSE-2021/README.md

       --mp MP               Number of concurrent workers.
 Hint: set to the number of cores (default: None) --gzipped             Whether the raw data is gzipped or not.
 Hint: extension should be .csv.gz (default: False)

+**Note:** If you use our pre-trained models for generating predictions, please keep the `--window-size` config unmodified, as this is what our models were trained on and cannot be changed.
+You can modify this if you train your own model (see instructions below, the corresponding config is `--cnn-window-size` ).

 ## Generating Predictions from Pre-Trained Models

 You can use the released pre-trained models to generate predictions using your own data.
 To do so invoke the `make_predictions.py` as follows:

     python make_predictions.py --pre-processed-dir <pre_processed_data_dir>